Decoding QR Codes for fun and profit

 • A single module that’s always on (dark)

-• Always in the same place - aligned to the top-left corner of the bottom-left finder pattern
+• Always in the same place - aligned to the top-right corner of the bottom-left finder pattern

 6. Version bits